 There are at least four ways climate change will affect economies and businesses in the Basin:

 - create new economic opportunities

 - cause direct damage or loss to property, natural resources, assets, and productivity

-- drive the transition from a high carbon, fossil-fuels-based economy to a clean, green low carbon economy
+- drive the transition from a higher emission, fossil-fuels-based economy to a clean, green lower emission economy

 - impact costs and/or availability of goods and services

 Emerging economic opportunities

 As climate changes and the world transitions to a lower emission economy, there will be economic sectors that grow and benefit.

-- Clean energy (check out the map for Major Clean Energy Projects)
+- Clean energy (check out the map for Major Clean Energy and Green Building Projects)